deeplearning4j/deeplearning4j/iris-flower-dataset-tutorial.md

                      0.767064393939394
     ====================================================

 After your net has trained, you'll see an F1 score like this.
 In machine learning, an F1 score is one metric used to determine how well a classifier performs.
 It's a number between zero and one that explains how well the network performed during training.
 It is analogous to a percentage, with 1 being the equivalent of 100 percent predictive accuracy.
 It's basically the probability that your net's guesses are correct.

-Our model wasn’t tuned all that well (back to the knobs!), and this is just a first pass, but not bad!

-In the end, a a working network's visual representation of the Iris dataset will look something like this
+In the end, a working network's visual representation of the Iris dataset will look something like this

 ![Alt text](../img/iris_dataset.png)